 Where do I dispose of pesticides?

-All pesticides may be disposed of at the Revelstoke Landfill in the hazardous waste collection depot.
+All pesticides may be disposed of at the Revelstoke or Salmon Arm Landfill at the hazardous waste collection depot.
 Pesticides with labels that contain the skull and crossbone symbol and a pesticide registration number may be returned to Bills Bottle Depot in Salmon Arm.
-All other pesticides without the symbol and registration number will be accepted at the next hazardous waste round up in your area.

 Where do I take large and small propane tanks?

-Propane tanks, including disposable cylinders, may be dropped off at your nearest refuse disposal facility for recycling at the disposal rate of $35/ton, or $3 per bag.
+Propane tanks, including disposable cylinders, may be dropped off at your nearest refuse disposal facility for recycling at no cost.
 Propane tanks are dangerous to equipment operators and should never be placed in the garbage.